Lazerbeak12345/chaml/README.md

  * may be accepted.
  *
  * No IDE's are known to support the language more then they would a .txt file.
- * Replace this with a labled list of known IDE's in the future.
+ * Replace this with a labeled list of known IDE's in the future.
 If the count
  * is greater then 20, remove this list.
  */
 ```

-Comments are preserved as long as possible, with few exeptions (ex: interpeting
+Comments are preserved as long as possible, with few exceptions (ex:
-mode) throughout the compiling process.
-This means it should be possible to
+interpreting mode) throughout the compiling process.
+This means it should be
-make comment dependant functionality
+possible to make comment dependant functionality

 ### Typecasting